Today’s Writing Prompt

 I wanted to write about the first days after a marriage ends because it can look so different for everyone.
 And, like with so many things, sometimes what can comfort you the most is knowing you’re not alone.
 That someone else has walked a similar road before, lived to tell about it, and started a brand new chapter.

 I know lots of single moms whose paths were very different from mine.
 Some were lit with anger while others sat in sadness like me and others who got under someone to get over someone.
 They are all right answers.
-If you’d like to join in, use the link below to share your own blog post.
-Or, if you don’t have a blog, feel free to leave a comment below.
+If you’d like to join in, feel free to leave a comment below or a link to your own blog post.